Ilana B. Witten: Early life and education

 Witten grew up in Princeton, New Jersey, where her parents were both professors at Princeton University.
-Her father, Edward Witten, was a theoretical physicist and professor of mathematics at Princeton University, and her mother, Chiara Nappi was a professor of physics.
+Her father, Edward Witten, is a theoretical physicist and professor of mathematics at Princeton University, and her mother, Chiara Nappi is a professor of physics.
 Witten attended Princeton High School in her hometown and then stayed close to home attending Princeton University for her undergraduate education.
 Witten's sister, Daniela Witten, pursued an undergraduate degree in mathematics and biology at Stanford University.

 At Princeton, Witten majored in physics, but it was during her undergraduate degree that she became fascinated by biology, specifically neuroscience.
 During her first year at Princeton, Witten worked as a research assistant in the lab of Lee Merrill Silver, studying molecular biology and genetics.
 Later in her undergraduate degree, Witten joined the lab of Michael J. Berry, where she conducted research towards her undergraduate thesis in computational neuroscience.
-Her undergraduate honors thesis was titled “Testing for Metabolic Efficiency in the Neural Code of the Retina” and was awarded by the Department of Physics.
+Her undergraduate honors thesis was titled "Testing for Metabolic Efficiency in the Neural Code of the Retina" and was awarded by the Department of Physics.
 Witten graduated with an A.B. in physics in 2002 at Princeton.

 Inspired by her undergraduate research experiences, Witten pursued her graduate education in neuroscience at Stanford University in 2003.
 Under the mentorship of Eric Knudsen, Witten explored the neurobiological mechanisms of attention and strategies of information processing in the central nervous system of owls.